subramanyammolleti/subramanyammolleti.github.io/about.md

 I'm interested in *Open Source, Mobile and Algorithms.*

 I will start learning *Algorithms* soon.
-If you would like to say hello or something [Ping Me](https://twitter.com/_MSubramanyam), i would love to get back to you.
+If you would like to say hello or something [Ping Me](https://twitter.com/_MSubramanyam), I would love to get back to you.

 Thanks for reading!